If a tenancy has lasted less than 6 months, the landlord does not have to give a ground as to why the tenancy is ending.

 2. The property is not suited to the tenant’s needs

 The property no longer suits the needs of the tenant, for example, it may be too small.
 In this case, a statement as to why it is no longer suitable for the needs of the tenant must also be given with the notice of termination.
+The statement must also specify the bed spaces in the dwelling.

 3. The landlord requires the property for personal or family use*